-This group meets on the first Thursday of every month at 10.15am at The Church at Carrs Lane.
-It is an informal gathering that began life as The Doubters’ Group many years ago, at the then Carrs Lane United Reformed Church.
+Thinking Allowed usually meets on the first Thursday of every month at 10.15am at The Church at Carrs Lane.
+It is an informal gathering that began life as The Doubters’ Group many years ago when the church was Carrs Lane United Reformed Church.

-In 2017, the theme was ‘Liberal Evangelism: an Oxymoron? and other recent themes have included: ‘Christian Community – Myth or Reality?’; ‘Belief and Disbelief: How much can you doubt and still be a Christian?’; ‘Hope for the Future?’ and ‘Jesus Now?’
+‘The Collage of God‘ was our focus in 2019; we thought about ‘Living as if…’ in 2018.
+In 2017, we focused our conversations around ‘Liberal Evangelism: an Oxymoron? and other recent themes have included: ‘Christian Community – Myth or Reality?’; ‘Belief and Disbelief: How much can you doubt and still be a Christian?’; ‘Hope for the Future?’ and ‘Jesus Now?’

 This is not exclusively a Carrs Lane group and everyone is welcome.